-Upon this TLD chooses to conduct an auction for certain domain names.
-Ename, in collaboration with Afilias, will manage the domain name auction using existing technology.
+Defender Security will conduct auctions for multiple registration applications for the same domain name in the Sunrise and Landrush phases; exceptions is the reserved list of names for appropriate authorities that supersedes any registration applications and can only be registered to the designated entity.
+More details are provided in response to question #18b.
+Afilias will manage the domain name auction using existing technology.
 Upon the completion of the auction, any domain name acquired will then follow the standard lifecycle of a domain.